ShirleyXingyuLiu/shirleyxingyuliu.github.io/Experience.md

 •	Why do we have conflicts between what we prefer (_first-order preferences_) and what we prefer to prefer (_second-order preferences_)?
 I proposed a psychological account of why this conflict arises, suggested potential cognitive mechanisms that underlie this conflict, and linked this conflict to self-control behaviors.
 [Read more](research.md)!

 •	Should we prefer 80%-lean beef to 20%-fat beef?
-I developped measures to study whetehr people see framing effects--responding differently to different descriptions of the same thing--as mistakes or not.
+I developped measures to study whether people see framing effects--responding differently to different descriptions of the same thing--as mistakes or not.
 This research has potential implications for framing effects in medical and commercial settings.
 [Read more](research.md)!

 •	I helped design a study that tested the correlation between psychologists’ perceived quality of their publications and the number of citations that these publications actually have.